-The American Economic Association discusses what exactly economics is, how it affects society and what skills students need to develop to successfully complete an undergraduate economics degree.
+We spoke to The American Economic Association to find out what economics is, how it affects society and what skills students need to develop to successfully complete an undergraduate economics degree.

 What is Economics?